JyG12/RAG-tryout/README.md

 Hi!
-I am creating a RAG API using FastAPI, Chroma and Ollama!
+I am creating a simple RAG API using FastAPI, Chroma and Ollama!

 This API helps to answer question by searching through the knowledge base, then using AI to generate accurate answers for us

-jdwadwdawdn n